sixeyed/docker-windows-kb/1.13/limitations.md

 - [Driver options are not supported for local volumes](limitations/volumes/driver-opts-not-supported.md)
 - Some app platforms cannot access mounted volumes in the container

+## Network

+- Published Ports On Windows Containers Don't Do Loopback
+- Exposed Ports aren't reachable with a manual firewall exception

 ## Docker Compose